DewRM/DewRM/README.md

 Jr. Front End Developer
 -----------------------

-I have been learning to code for 6 months.
+I have been learning to code since 04/2022.
 I started with HTML - CSS my development adventures.

 * 🌍  I'm based in Alanya
 * ✉️  You can contact me at [devrimdivrik@gmail.com](mailto:devrimdivrik@gmail.com)